MaximeMRF/ally-driver-boilerplate/README.md

 > A boilerplate for creating custom AdonisJS ally drivers

-This repo serves as a starting point to create your custom OAuth2 drivers for [AdonisJS ally](https://docs.adonisjs.com/guides/auth/social).
+This repo serves as a starting point to create Dropbox custom OAuth2 drivers for [AdonisJS ally](https://docs.adonisjs.com/guides/auth/social).

 The boilerplate is tailored to create one driver per project and publish it as a package on npm.